 Identify Your Priorities and Set a Course of Action

 Channel account managers need some very specific skills: to manage a pipeline, provide a forecast, meet a quota, execute on a program, and use their leverage to create results.
 But that’s not enough in today’s market.
 Today, CAMs need to completely understand their partners’ businesses: how the make money, what their goals are, and how they plan to get there.
-They need to analyze that information with the vendor’s goals and be able to articulate and execute on a strategy that creates success up and down the supply chain, according to Bixler.
+They need to analyze that information with the vendor’s goals and be able to articulate and execute on a strategy that creates success up and down the supply chain.